 Acknowledging the Trend

 As you can see, as one ages, HbA1c levels often rise somewhat.
-If this rise stays within the usual range, it is normal and usually not reason for concern.
-Your levels should be watched over time, though, particularly if they begin to approach the upper end of the spectrum.
+If this rise stays within the usual range, it is normal and usually not a reason for concern.
+Your levels should be monitored over time, though, particularly if they begin to approach the upper end of the spectrum.

 These are the broad diagnostic ranges for HbA1c to help one better define what is normal: